Screen Printing with Vinyl

 Threadsy carrries all of my favorite brands of blank t-shirts, sweatshirts, hoodies, kids' sizes, and more.
 The variety of color options and sizes along with the quick shipping make this my go-to for screen printing blanks.
 Not sure what to order?
 Here are my favorite brands and styles: My Favorite Blanks for Screen Printing

 Looking for Bella+Canvas Blanks?
 You can get great prices directly from Bella+Canvas by registering for a free Maker Account.

 How many shirts can you make with one piece of vinyl?

 This is the most exciting part about screen printing with vinyl (instead of using HTV).
-With one vinyl stencil on the screen, you can use it over and over to make 75 or more shirts!
-I’ve successfully tested up to 75 (haven’t had a need for more shirts than that yet!) and could have kept going.
+With one vinyl stencil on the screen, you can use it over and over to make hundreds of shirts!
+I've successfully tested up to 250 and could have kept going.